Another month has gone, it’s quite incredible.

 Some of the relics on display in San Giovanni Metro Station (photo Il Tempo)

 At the end of February, a book was published and it sparked a lot of discussions.
-The book is Storie della buonanotte per bambine ribelli, which is the Italian edition of the English book Good Night Stories for Rebel Girls, a book which started as an extremely successful crowdfunding on Kickstarter.
+The book is Storie della buonanotte per bambine ribelli, which is the Italian edition of the English book Good Night Stories for Rebel Girls, a book that started as an extremely successful crowdfunding on Kickstarter.
 They had a 40,000 dollars goal and were given 675, 000 dollars, one of the most successful crowdfunding book projects ever.

 The book, written by two Italian ladies, Elena Favilli and Francesca Cavallo, features the stories of 100 remarkable women, each one told as a sort of fairy tale.
 The project was destined to young kids, but it is perfect for grown-ups too.
 It caused some discussions, here in Italy, for the choice of the 100 ladies and for being addressed to rebel girls only, without thinking of boys.